3mdeb/news-and-ideas/blog/content/post/2019-07-02-qubes-os-and-3mdeb-minisummit.md

 * There are some issues with PCI pass-through.
-Qubes OS would like to use that feature more, but because of complex PCI architecture and design assumptions these days it is not so each and Xen should improve need improvements in that area
+Qubes OS would like to use that feature more, but because of complex PCI architecture and design assumptions in Xen, leveraging that feature is not so easy.
-* There is some problem PCI hot-plug since all connected devices automatically appear in dom0, which can cause some security issues if malicious device would be connected
+* There is some problem PCI hot-plug since all connected devices automatically appear in dom0, which can cause some security issues if malicious device would be connected.
+Technically speaking Xen community know how to solve that, but there are no resources available at this point to address the problem.
 * USB Type C is another problem since host controller is visible only after connecting device, so OS doesn't have control over it before
 * It seems that correct support for IOMMU can mitigate most of above problems